17 Jan From the Desk #1

 Since laws differ from by state and even by county within each state, regarding RVs you’ll need to research your preferred parking location.

 If you plan on traveling with your Tiny House on Wheels (THOW’s), you will have the opportunity to park in campgrounds, National Parks, State Parks, overnight parking lots, rest stops, etc. However, make sure the signage states “RV overnight parking” is allowed before setting up your Tiny House on Wheels.

 Most military bases have RV facilities.
 I recently spoke with a tiny house military soldier being transferred to a base in South Carolina.
 She was hoping to bring her THOW’s and she was hoping for space to open up in the RV park on base because it is currently full up.

 You may have more parking options available with an “off grid” THOW’s.
 It’s a good idea to plan ahead and determine how flexible you are apt to be with parking and utility maintenance.
-It does take a bit more effort with a composting toilet, solar panels and a grey water filter system.
+It does take a bit more effort with a composting toilet

 With “off grid” THOW’s propane appliances can limit your electrical needs.
 Should water not always be readily available, you’ll need to estimate how large of a fresh water tank will be required.
 The same goes for your grey water and black water tanks.
 Being “off grid” may mean emptying your compost toilet; rotating your solar panels, and filling your fresh water tank every week.